slam10s/playground/docs/index.md

 ## 2021-22 Tournament Results

 Right now there is not a convenient way to view results from tournaments on the <a href="https://www.wearecollegetennis.com/2021/09/02/2021-22-ita-sanctioned-tournaments/#wk42" target="_blank">ITA Sanctioned Schedule</a>.
-For now you can use the following links to view weekly listings of men's and women's results:
+Until there is feel free to use the following links to view weekly listings of men's and women's results:

 - [Men's Singles](#)
 - [Men's Doubles](#)